Vladimirtrif/VixOS/README.md

 #### TO DO:
+- Fix bash prompt to use stylix color (importing from config)
 - Add controls for laptop (easy monitor switching etc)
 - configure neovim and tmux
 - automate install (maybe look into nixos anywhere)